malcolmmadsheep/golang-webservices-course-homeworks/README.md

 | BenchmarkSolution-8 (Course Solution) | 500          | 2782432 ns/op  | 559910 B/op      | 10422 allocs/op  |

 Last row is course solution benchmarks.
 Main goal is to have one of benchmarks lower than in solution (fast < solution) and one benchmark should be lower than solution \* 1.2 (fast < solution \* 1.2).

+### Week 4. `net` package and testing of HTTP services

+Fourth week (last one in first part of this course) is about `net` package and basics of networking using Golang.
+This week includes building of simple HTTP web-server that can handle user requests, making HTTP request to remote services using client and transport entities, work with template and network testing.

+**Keywords**: net/http, net/http/httptest, testing, fake HTTP server, XML parsing, JSON, sorting

+**Problem**: there is a `SearchClient` structure with `FindUsers` method which does requests to third party service to get users according to URL query params generated from `SearchRequest` argument.
+Besides search query method also supports sorting and some kind of pagination. `SearchClient` should have 100% test coverage.
+Tests should cover both scenario: 1) failed requests - when server responded with error; 2) succeed requests - when editor found/not found relative users and returned 200 status code.

+**Solution**: general purpose server is implemented in `SearchServer` function that is used as handler function in `httptest.NewServer` in cases where regular flow is expected. `SearchServer` is used in authorization token and successful response tests.
+In other cases (e.g. when intentional error should be thrown), I create single purpose handle functions that throw error I need to check in test.
+(Probably, as an alternative solution I could create `SearchServer` handle function using some higher order function and pass configuration there, but I'm thinking about this approach only now, when I'm finishing my explanation).
+I haven't fully covered successful responses behavior (filtering out user by name or sorting) because main objective of this assignment was to cover `FindUsers` method with tests (also no guaranties that items in response from external server will be sorted 🤷‍♀️).